-Our mission is to forge an independent screenwriting competition that will launch the careers of cinema's next generation of writers and filmmakers.
-Our team of professionals is passionate about developing artists.
+Our aim is to forge an independent screenwriting competition that will launch the careers of cinema's next generation of great writers and artists.
 We want our competition to be a bridge between up and coming artists and the talent agents and managers that will ultimately put them in front of studio executives in both Canada and the US.
 We are also passionate about introducing them to the various producers and production teams that call our city their home.

 Our aim is to open doors for aspiring writers and filmmakers in all genres.